 Boards should be neither so small that they lack the necessary expertise, breadth of experience, and independence required, nor so large that through their excessive size, they become inefficient and incapable of taking decisions.
-Board requirements and needs will vary from company to company but Candriam believes that Boards should comprise a maximum of 15 members.
+Board requirements and needs will vary from company to company but Candriam believes that Boards should comprise a minimum five members and a maximum of 15 members.